Price Position and Structural State

 Correlation, Beta, and Index Relationship

-RED shows a moderate relationship with the broader crypto market (Sigloid Index).
-Correlation indicates partial co-movement with the index, while R² suggests that index behavior explains only part of its movement.
-This means broader market direction has some influence, but asset-specific factors remain important.
-Over the 30-day window, the relationship is strengthening.
+RED remains strongly linked to the broader crypto market (Sigloid Index), with beta showing normal sensitivity to index movements.
+Correlation confirms that RED moves closely with the index, while R² shows that index behavior explains a significant share of its movement.
+This means broader market direction carries meaningful weight when interpreting RED.
+Over the 30-day window, the relationship is stable.
 Over the 60-day window, the relationship is stable.
 Over the 180-day window, the relationship is stable.

 | Window | Correlation | Beta | R² | Read |